ttab/elephant-repository/README.md

 The repository has an archiving subsystem that records all eventlog events, and their associated document or status data, to a S3 compatible store.

 All archived objects (events, statuses, and documents) contain the signature of their parent, so the entire archive forms a narrow [merkle tree](https://en.wikipedia.org/wiki/Merkle_tree).
-This would for example allow for the publication of a transparency log, with which where a trusted third party could verify what was in the repository at any given time.
+This would for example allow for the publication of a transparency log, with which a trusted third party could verify what was in the repository at any given time.

 #### Signing